Authored by Elizabeth Frankenberg, Duncan Thomas, and Jed Friedman

-This is the tenth in our series of posts by students on the job market this year
+This is the sixteenth in our series of posts by students on the job market this year.

 - job market series 2014

 The main theme of my job market paper can be summed in a comment that a farmer made during my primary data collection field trips.